 Tennessee has state legislation around cord blood education that follows the Institute of Medicine guidelines and mandates/encourages physicians to educate expectant parents about ALL forms of cord blood banking.
 The Tennessee bill was enacted 31 Mar.
 2010 and became effective 1 July 2010.

-- How is education from the Parent's Guide to Cord Blood
+- Recommendations from Parent's Guide to Cord Blood

 - Educate expectant parents about all their options for cord blood (Education)

 - Choose a family bank that meets all your national and local regulations, plus has been inspected by an accreditation agency (Lab Standards)

 - Choose a family bank that uses a specialized courier to transport cord blood (Find a Family Bank), or in some countries the family can hire a specialized courier directly (Shipping & Handling).